procGro/phrutis_bip39scan/README.md

                           Each word should be a valid BIP39 word in the specified language (--lang).
         --dump            Dumps valid mnemonics.
         --core            BIP32 reading from file and receiving stream from external generator.
+        --hmac FILE       Read passwords from the file, one per line, and use them as HMAC keys to generate BIP39 seeds.
+        --hmac1 FILE      Same as --hmac but doesn't check intermediate iterations.
+        --iterations NUM  In the --hmac mode: number of hmac iterations to perform.
         --depth           Starting range of generator initialization depth -r, --random          Randomize the mnemonics generated with MNEMO templates (see below).
     MNEMO                 Mnemonic template, up to 24 words.
 Can contain placeholders '*'.
 If less than